 In 2019, he became Of Counsel to the firm, and established Perry Saidman, LLC where he focuses on enforcement and litigation.
 He is also available as an expert consultant in design patent law, and offers full or half-day trainings to corporate and private practitioners.

-Well-known in legal and design circles as a leader in the field, Perry was the founder and first chair of the Industrial Design Committee of the American Intellectual Property Law Associations (AIPLA), and is the founder and co-chair of the Design Protection Committee of the Industrial Designers Society of America (IDSA).
+Well-known in legal and design circles as a leader in the field, Perry was the founder and first chair of the Industrial Design Committee of the American Intellectual Property Law Associations (AIPLA), and was the founder and co-chair of the Design Protection Committee of the Industrial Designers Society of America (IDSA).
 He is a leading voice in similar committees in the American Bar Association (ABA), Intellectual Property Owners Association (IPO), and the International Trademark Association (INTA).
-Past audiences have included the United States Patent and Trademark Office, the AIPLA and the Japan Design Protection Association, as well as numerous state bar associations (e.g., California, Texas, Ohio, NY, Florida).
+Past audiences have included the United States Patent and Trademark Office, the AIPLA and the Japan Design Protection Association, as well as numerous state bar associations in their CLE programs (e.g., California, Texas, Michigan, Ohio, New York, and Florida).

 Publications (links in bold):

 “Copyrights: Novelty or Originality?”, Journal of the Patent Office Society, Vol 55, No. 5 pp. 314-319 (1973).

 “Patent Law for General Practitioners and Business Lawyers”, Maryland Institute for Continuing Professional Education of Lawyers (MICPEL), Baltimore, MD, April 1980.

 “The Sale of Computer Products”, BYTE, May, 1985.